 This process allows the user to compare resistance readings.
 Before and after energizing the subject component – look for any significant deviation numbers indicating potential fault area(s) requiring repair attention!

 The alternator is a key component of your vehicle’s charging system.
 That keeps the battery charged and powers all electrical components.
 A bad alternator can cause several different symptoms throughout your car.

 Some of the most common symptoms of a bad alternator include dimmed or flickering headlights, dead battery, strange noises from the engine bay, and rapid battery discharging when running multiple electrical devices.
 Other signs that could indicate you have a failing alternator are:

 If you notice that none of your electronic components, such as radio, power windows, locks on doors, etc., are working.
 This could indicate something wrong with your charging system or possibly even your battery.

 2. Warning lights on the dashboard

 Many vehicles have warning lights built in that will indicate problems with their charging systems (typically called “Battery” or “Charging System”).
 Once illuminated, these lights tell drivers to inspect their battery and related parts for potential problems.

 3. Loss of power while driving

 If you find yourself losing acceleration while driving at a constant speed.
-Then it could be caused by a faulty alternator as it may not be providing enough current to keep up with demand from all other accessories being used the car such as audio equipment and air conditioning/heating etc simultaneously
+Then it could be caused by a faulty alternator as it may not be providing enough current to keep up with demand from all other accessories being used in the car, such as audio equipment and air conditioning/heating etc, simultaneously

 4. Strange smells emanating from the engine bay